Houston Workers’ Compensation Lawyers

 Workers’ Compensation, Loopholes & No-Fault Claims

-Worker’s compensation is no-fault claim, which means the worker has a right to compensation without the need for proving employer negligence.
+Worker’s compensation is a no-fault claim, which means the worker has a right to compensation without the need for proving employer negligence.
 However, employers may use other loopholes to deny compensation.
 For instance, if there were no witnesses to an accident, then an employer may use this as a reason to deny the veracity of the claim.
 Certain injuries like repetitive stress injury may not be entirely verifiable as occurring due to workplace hazards, even with X-rays and tests.
 Employers can use this as a reason to deny or delay compensation.
-The bottom-line is this: workers’ compensation laws tend to favor the worker over the employer, but employers may still try to find loopholes.
+The bottom line is this: workers’ compensation laws tend to favor the worker over the employer, but employers may still try to find loopholes.

 Workers’ Compensation Specifics: “Non-Subscriber” Claims

 Texas is the only state in America that does not require employers to carry workers’ compensation insurance.
 While most Texas companies still carry workers’ compensation insurance to protect themselves, some businesses choose to be “non-subscribers."
-A non-subscriber is a business that chooses to not give their employee’s the ability to file for workers’ compensation.
+A non-subscriber is a business that chooses not to give their employee’s ability to file for workers’ compensation.
 Non-subscriber companies are not involved in workers’ compensation claims, but they open themselves to substantial lawsuits.
 In Texas, a lawsuit against a non-subscriber industry is stronger than a typical personal injury lawsuit.
 This is because companies that forgo workers’ compensation claims also forgo certain privileges.